markj0hnst0n/fauxdjsmilestoneproj1/README.md

 ## Media

-Photographs by Filly Campbell and Niall Murphy used with permission.
+Photographs © Filly Campbell and Niall Murphy used with permission.

 DJ Mixes by Faux Djs (Scott Lowry and Mark Johnston)

+Laverys spotify playlist by Pete Woods with contributions from Faux DJs used with permission

 ## Influences